falcosecurity/falco-website/content/en/docs/event-sources/drivers.md

 Differently from the other drivers, as the name suggests, userspace instrumentations happens 100% in userspace.

 The Falco community, in 0.24.0 promoted the userspace instrumentation feature to **[official support](https://github.com/falcosecurity/evolution#official-support)** to be included in Falco.

-However, there's a difference between userspace instrumentation and the other drivers: it is a contract and not an implementation.
+However, there's a difference between userspace instrumentation and the other drivers.

-That means that when we are talking about userspace instrumentation for Falco we are talking about an API defined in Falco that can be used by many implementations to input syscalls data to the engine.

 At the moment of writing, the Falco project does not have any officially supported userspace instrumentation implementation.

+To summarize: the code that defines the contracts to do userspace instrumentation in Falco itself is stable and under **[official support](https://github.com/falcosecurity/evolution#official-support)**.
+While there's no implementation that rached the status of **[official support](https://github.com/falcosecurity/evolution#official-support)** yet

-However, the community is working on an implementation based on PTRACE(2) that you can find [falcosecurity/pdig](https://github.com/falcosecurity/pdig).
+The community is working on an implementation based on PTRACE(2) that you can find [falcosecurity/pdig](https://github.com/falcosecurity/pdig).

-Since, as we said, the implementation of userspace instrumentation is not coupled with Falco, and our official implementation is yet to be defined we don't have setup instructions in the official [running](/docs/running/) docs.
-However, here is a list of high level items you can follow to get your hands on it:
+How to enable userspace instrumentation in Falco:

 - Start Falco with the `--userspace` flag.
 This will tell Falco to look at userspace instrumentation instead of looking at the Kernel module (the default).
 - Select an userspace instrumentation implementation you want to use (let's take [pdig](https://github.com/falcosecurity/pdig) as it is the only one available now)